J3 Advisory Latent Defects Insurance

 The latent defect policy covers the reinstatement cost and the cost of demolition and clearing of the site in the event of damage due to inherent defects.
 Some specific scenarios where latent defect insurance comes into effect includes:

-• Foundational cracks and instability: Repairing a building’s foundation can be extremely expensive.
+Repairing a building’s foundation can be extremely expensive.
 Should you discover an unnoticed flaw down the line that threatens the integrity of your structure, latent defects insurance steps in to cover repair costs.

-• Faulty plumbing systems: Issues with plumbing may go unnoticed until water damage becomes clear.
+Issues with plumbing may go unnoticed until water damage becomes clear.
 Remedial action for this kind of defect is typically covered under a latent defect policy (after a satisfactory survey 12 months after practical completion)

-• Roof leaks: A structurally sound roof is critical for any building.
+A structurally sound roof is critical for any building.
 Over time, hidden flaws can surface as leaks, which would be covered by this policy.

 What isn't covered by a latent defect insurance policy?

-While latent defects insurance covers numerous factors that might crop up post-completion. it’s essential to note what isn’t included in these policies –
+While latent defects insurance covers numerous factors that might crop up post-completion. it’s essential to note what isn’t included in these policies:

-Firstly, wear and tear aren’t covered by latent defects insurance.
+Firstly, wear and tear isn’t covered by latent defects insurance.
 Regular upkeep tasks such as repainting walls or replacing aged roofing materials fall under routine maintenance and are not catered for within the policy.

 Secondly, issues linked to improper use or misuse of your property – often referred to as first-party damage – fall outside the remit of latent defect coverage.
 This includes damages stemming from vandalism or negligence on the part of the property owner.